 - Major asset update/change : A change to a digital asset that requires considerable work, and sometimes must be done over a longer period of time.
 It typically includes multiple changes.
 The asset must be saved multiple times while being updated.
 Major asset updates typically cause the asset to enter a WIP stage.

 - DAM: Digital asset management.
 In this document, it is synonymous with Experience Manager Assets, unless specifically mentioned otherwise.

 - Creative user: A creative professional, who creates digital assets using Creative Cloud apps and services.
 In some cases, a creative user may be a member of a creative team who may use Creative Cloud, but does not create digital assets (like a creative director or creative team manager).

 - DAM user: A typical user of a DAM system.
 Depending on the organization, a DAM user can be a marketing or a non-marketing user, for example a Line-of-Business (LOB) user, librarian, sales person, and so on.

-Considerations when using AEM and Creative Cloud integration
+Considerations when using Experience Manager and Creative Cloud integration